|Status:||Closed||Start date:||Apr 18, 2016|

 In other words, the solution we would like to go for, should be useful both to the project and to the performance enhancements of the scripts.

-#7 Updated by Paolo Fabriani about 3 years ago
+#7 Updated by Paolo Fabriani over 3 years ago

 The script for importing the oscar dataset is ready.
 It currently imports both the yearly .nc files as they are, and the four layers individually.